EmmanuelOludare/Space-Tourism/README.md

 ### What I learned

-I used this snippet to manage the routing between pages and to add the active class to whichever page is being displayed.
+I used this snippet to manage the routing between pages and add the active class to whichever page is currently displayed.

 ```js
 function CustomLink({ to, children, ...props }) {